In our SEO Resources series, we always encourage the SEO beginners to get surrounded by as many sources of SEO knowledge as possible.

 We hope this list helped you to find some interesting SEO experts on Twitter and you’ll benefit from the knowledge they share.

 Again, the main goal was not to include ALL the best SEO experts so if you feel that some big names are missing, you are probably right.
-To find more sources of SEO knowledge, don’t forget to read the other parts of our SEO Resources series!
+If you’re interested in the opnions of more SEO exprerts, check out our roundup with the SEO tips by more than 30 specialists!

 If you know an SEO expert that tweets beginner-friendly stuff and you think would deserve to join this list, do not hesitate to let us know in the comments!